Toyosu Fish Market Dining Guide: Get Mouthwatering Delicacies You Won't Find Anywhere Else

 Ooedo is a seafood bowl specialty shop with a history of feeding hungry market workers.
 Although Toyosu Fish Market already offers daily fresh catches, Ooedo prides itself on selecting from regions with the best seasonal seafood.
 This long-established shop also relies on experts to help them choose items of the highest quality!

-With a total of 14 ingredients, this bowl has tuna, seared bonito slices, yellowtail, salmon, minced tuna, sea bream, vinegared mackerel, boiled octopus, silver-stripe round herring, scallops, squid, a Japanese-style rolled omelet, pickled radish, and toasted seaweed!
+This colorful bowl features 14 ingredients, including tuna, seared bonito, yellowtail, salmon, minced tuna, sea bream, vinegared mackerel, boiled octopus, silver-stripe round herring, scallops, squid, a Japanese-style rolled omelet, pickled radish, and toasted seaweed.

 We recommend eating this bowl by mixing soy sauce and wasabi together to pour on top!
 In addition to the large seafood toppings, the pickled radish enhances the flavor of the luxurious Fisherman’s Meal.
 What’s more, the toasted seaweed is quite large, enabling you to wrap your favorite toppings to make a sushi roll!